kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    ```

 {{% notice note %}}
-If you use Gloo Mesh Enterprise in relay mode for your service mesh, you can configure your Gloo Edge upstream resource to point to the Gloo Mesh `ingress-gateway`.
+If you use Gloo Mesh Enterprise for your service mesh, you can configure your Gloo Edge upstream resource to point to the Gloo Mesh `ingress-gateway`.
 For a request to reach the Bookinfo app in remote workload clusters, your virtual service must be configured to route traffic to the Gloo Mesh `east-west` gateway.
 {{% /notice %}}